the-codepunker/my-encrypted-access/README.md

 	`git clone https://github.com/the-codepunker/my-encrypted-access.git && composer install`

+* Create a project with (Google Cloud)[https://console.cloud.google.com/apis] and download the client secret and client ID as json.
+Place it as secret.json in the root folder of the repo.

 * Modify the `__FILE_NAME__` constant in `access.php` according to your needs.

 * Upload an empty txt file (named exactly the same) in any of your private googleDrive folders